alanbjohnston/CubeSatSim/README.md

 `sudo reboot now`

-After rebooting, to hear AFSK telemetry (X.25 data), tune your radio or SDR to 434.9 MHz FM, and you should receive telemetry from the CubeSat Sim:
+After rebooting, tune your radio or SDR to 434.9 MHz FM, and you should receive telemetry from the CubeSatSim!

-This code uses the Brandenburg Tech Digital Transceiver, based on DigitalTxRxRP  https://brandenburgtech.wordpress.com/ If you don't have the SPI Interface enabled and the board plugged in, you will get an error.

-This repository contains:

-  - afsk - Code that sends telemetry in 1k2 AFSK X.25 format
- - arduino - Sample Arduino sketches to show how payload sensors can be interfaced to CubeSat Simulator
- - ax5043 - Source for a library of functions to communicate with the AX5043 and configure the AX5043.
- - cw - Code that sends telemetry in CW (Morse code) using AO-7 format
- - libs - External libraries
- - python - Python code for reading I2C sensors for current and temperature
- - spreadsheet - Spreadsheets for decoding and analyzing the Simulator telemetry (see https://github.com/alanbjohnston/CubeSatSim/wiki/Decoding-Telemetry for details)
- - wav - Wave audio files of CW or AFSK telemetry for listening or transmitting usng a CubeSat Simulator Lite
- - demo.sh - a shell script to run the Simulator on boot using systemd (see https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install#autoboot-configuration for how to configure the Pi)

 See the Wiki for more details https://github.com/alanbjohnston/CubeSatSim/wiki